What you need to learn about filing a petition for child custody

 moves forward.
 Information about the

 program may be provided to you at the time you file your paperwork with the circuit clerk.
-Check with the local court clerk if you are unsure if this is a
+Use the "Find a Court" search feature to find contact information for the circuit clerk's office if you are unsure if this is a

 requirement in your case.